 Moton Museum Teacher Institute (MMTI)

-Dates: July 27th-July 28th at the Moton Museum
+Dates: June 26-28th, 2024 at the Moton Museum

-The RR Moton Museum is offering a hybrid session: two mandatory onsite days with two weeks to complete the online Canvas portion.
 The course is based on the Moton Museum’s permanent exhibition, ‘Moton School Story: Children of Courage.’
-Teachers will engage with recorded lectures, review Civil Rights, Massive Resistance, and Desegregation histories.
+Teachers will engage with recorded lectures, review Civil Rights, Massive Resistance, and Desegregation histories, and create potential programming for their classroom.
 The class will cover Moton Museum history along with providing primary source analysis tools and research techniques.

 Learning Objectives:

--Incorporate the Moton School Story into their classrooms
+• Incorporate the Moton School Story into their classrooms

--Learn new primary source analysis techniques by utilizing Moton Museum graphic organizers.
+• Learn new primary source analysis techniques by utilizing Moton Museum graphic organizers

--Examine and apply pedagogical tools for historical critical thinking about the Civil Rights Movement.
+• Examine and apply pedagogical tools for historical critical thinking about the Civil Rights Movement

--Evaluate Moton Museum educational programming.
+• Evaluate Moton Museum educational programming

 MMTI Guest Facilitators: